szabilukacs/Romania-weather/README.md

 - Load the data into a **PostgreSQL database**.
 - Provide an **interactive Streamlit dashboard** to explore, summarize, and visualize the results.

-This project demonstrates **ETL pipelines, orchestration, containerization, and visualization**, making it a good portfolio project for **data engineering**.
+This project demonstrates **ETL pipelines, orchestration, containerization, and visualization**.

 ---